Graduate Program Application information

 - A. An undergraduate GPA of 3.0 or better

 - B. A combined score of at least 300 composite (verbal + quantitative) on the Revised Graduate Record Examination.
-For exams given prior to August 2011, a combined score of 1100 is required.
-An MCAT score of at least 8 on each section or a score of at least 17 on each section of the DAT are acceptable alternatives.
+Acceptable alternatives include an MCAT score of at least 8 on each section of the old exam, an MCAT score of 124 on each section of the new version, or a score of at least 17 on each section of the DAT.

 - C. For foreign students from non-English speaking countries one of the following is required: 1) a TOEFL Examination score of 550 or better on the paper-based exam; or 2) 235 or better on the computer-based test; or 3) at least 83 on the TOEFL iBT (Internet Based Test); or 4) a score of 6.5 or greater on the IELTS exam.
 Students holding a baccalaureate or advanced degree from an accredited institution in the United States are exempt from this requirement.